Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Open personal utility accounts

-• Originals – in safe or bank deposit box
+Keep originals in a safe or bank deposit box

 Total Transaction Costs